jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-audit-log-guide.md

 Audit Log is set up via the [Audit Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_auditoptions_.auditoptions.html) section of Adaptable Options.

-Each Audit Log message is essentially a combination of 3 things, packaged as a simple JSON object:
+Each Audit Log message is essentially a combination of 3 elements, packaged as a simple JSON object:

 - an `AuditMessage` - a description of the actual Audit Event
 - an `AuditTrigger` - what caused the Audit Event to happen
 - an `AuditDestination` - the location(s) to which an Audit Message can be dispatched

-There are 5 AuditTriggers and 4 AuditDestinations.
+There are 5 available AuditTriggers and 4 available AuditDestinations.

 As many AuditTriggers can be set as required, and for each `AuditTrigger`, as many AuditDestinations can be selected as needed.

 > If no AuditTriggers are set, then AuditLog will be turned off.

-### Audit Triggers
+## Audit Triggers

 Audit Triggers are the 'events' in AdapTable that cause an Audit Log Message to be created and dispatched.

 The 5 Audit Triggers are:

-- **CellEdit**: whenever a cell in AdapTable is changed as a result of user action
+- **CellEdit**: a cell in AdapTable is changed as a result of user action

-- **TickingDataUpdate**: whenever the data in AdapTable is updated as a result of external action
+- **TickingDataUpdate**: the data in AdapTable is updated as a result of external action

-- **FunctionEvent**: whenever an AdapTable function is run (e.g. Quick Search, Smart Edit, Export etc.)
+- **FunctionEvent**: an AdapTable function is run (e.g. Quick Search, Smart Edit, Export etc.)

-- **UserStateChange**: whenever a change is made to the User's state (e.g. selected a new layout)
+- **UserStateChange**: a change is made to the User's state (e.g. selected a new layout)

-- **InternalStateChange**: whenever a change is made to AdapTable's internal state (e.g. new cells selected, a popup displayed).
+- **InternalStateChange**: a change is made to AdapTable's internal state (e.g. new cells selected, a popup displayed).
 Note that this can be quite verbose.

-### Audit Triggers
+## Audit Triggers

 Audit Destinations are the locations to which an Audit Message can be dispatched.

 The 4 available Audit Destinations are:

-- **Http Channel**: If you choose this then you need to set up the channel, on which you can subsequently listen to Audit messages using your own internal reporting software (e.g. the Elastic Stack).
-You can also, optionally, set the name of the Http Channel (or use the default of '/auditlog').
+- **Http Channel**: an HTTP channel set up by clients, enabling them to listen to Audit messages using your own internal reporting software (e.g. the Elastic Stack)

+  > It is the responsiblity of each dev team to set up the HTTP channel.
+They can, optionally, set the name of the Http Channel via the `httpChannel` property (or use the default of '/auditlog').

 - **Console**: Audits messages to the console - useful for testing, support and debug purposes